United States Constitution

 documents to play two primary roles:

-The United States Constitution stands as the supreme law of the USA.
+The United States Constitution stands as the supreme law of the US.

 - No matter how momentarily